-Even at $1,300, we recommend getting the Dell Alienware AW3423DW instead.
+Even at $1,300, we recommend getting the Dell Alienware AW3423DWF for $1100 instead.
 It uses a QD-OLED panel for a much better HDR image quality and smoother performance.

 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

 All in all, the ASUS PG35VQ is an excellent HDR gaming monitor.
-However, even at its discounted price, it seems too expensive due to its slow pixel response time speed.
+However, even at its discounted price, it seems too expensive due to its slow pixel response time speed, among other things.